MicrosoftDocs/entra-docs/docs/identity/authentication/concept-resilient-controls.md

 -	Restart the Network Policy Service (IAS) service for the changes to take effect
 -	Determine if primary authentication for VPN is successful.

-Once the service has recovered and you are ready to enforce MFA on your users again, enable the NPS extension:
+Once the service has recovered and you're ready to enforce MFA on your users again, enable the NPS extension:
 -	Import the registry key from backup HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\AuthSrv\Parameters
 -	Restart the Network Policy Service (IAS) service for the changes to take effect
--	Determine if primary authentication as well as secondary authentication for VPN is successful.
+-	Determine if primary authentication and secondary authentication for VPN is successful.
 -	Review NPS server and the VPN log to determine which users have signed in during the emergency window.

-### Deploy password hash sync even if you are federated or use pass-through authentication
+### Deploy password hash sync even if you're federated or use pass-through authentication

 User lockout can also occur if the following conditions are true: